chrisrichardson/git-novice/_episodes/07-remotes.md

 > done with this exercise.
 {: .challenge}

-> ## bitbucket README file
+> ## GitHub README file
 >
 > In this section we learned about creating a remote repository on
-> bitbucket.
+> GitHub.
 The 'Overview' tab suggests you create a README.
 > Try doing that by clicking on the "Create a README" button.
 What
 > effect will this have on your repository?
 {: .challenge}